Pueblo Revolt: Background

 Spanish colonial policies in the 1500s regarding the humane treatment of native citizens were often ignored on the northern frontier.
 With the establishment of the first permanent colonial settlement in 1598, the Pueblos were forced to provide tribute to the colonists in the form of labor, ground corn, and textiles.
 Encomiendas were soon established by colonists along the Rio Grande, restricting Pueblo access to fertile farmlands and water supplies and placing a heavy burden upon Pueblo labor.
 Especially egregious to the Pueblo was the assault on their traditional religion.
 Franciscan priests established theocracies in many of the Pueblo villages.
 In 1608, when it looked as though Spain might abandon the province, the Franciscans baptized seven thousand Pueblos to try to convince the Crown otherwise.
 Although the Franciscans initially tolerated manifestations of the old religion as long as the Puebloans attended mass and maintained a public veneer of Catholicism, Fray Alonso de Posada (in New Mexico 1656–1665) outlawed Kachina dances by the Pueblo people and ordered the missionaries to seize and burn their masks, prayer sticks, and effigies.
 The Franciscan missionaries also forbade the use of entheogenic substances in the traditional religious ceremonies of the Pueblo.
-Several Spanish officials, such as Nicolas de Aguilar, who attempted to curb the power of the Franciscans were charged with heresy and tried before the Inquisition.
+Some Spanish officials, such as Nicolás de Aguilar, who attempted to curb the power of the Franciscans were charged with heresy and tried before the Inquisition.
+The Pueblos by and large resented the missionaries, with the Hopis in particular referring to Spanish priests as tūtáachi, "dictator and demanding person."

 In the 1670s drought swept the region, causing a famine among the Pueblo and increased raids by the Apache, which Spanish and Pueblo soldiers were unable to prevent.
-Fray Alonso de Benavides wrote multiple letters to the King, describing the conditions, noting "the Spanish inhabitants and Indians alike to eat hides and straps of carts".
+Fray Alonso de Benavides wrote multiple letters to the King, describing the conditions, noting "the Spanish inhabitants and Indians alike eat hides and straps of carts".
 The unrest among the Pueblos came to a head in 1675.
 Governor Juan Francisco Treviño ordered the arrest of forty-seven Pueblo medicine men and accused them of practicing "sorcery".
 Four medicine men were sentenced to death by hanging; three of those sentences were carried out, while the fourth prisoner committed suicide.
 The remaining men were publicly whipped and sentenced to prison.
 When this news reached the Pueblo leaders, they moved in force to Santa Fe, where the prisoners were held.
 Because a large number of Spanish soldiers were away fighting the Apache, Governor Treviño was forced to accede to the Pueblo demand for the release of the prisoners.
 Among those released was a San Juan ("Ohkay Owingeh" in the Tewa Language) native named "Popé".
+Po'pay's imprisonment and release five years before the Revolt led to his role in planning and orchestrating the events of 1680.
+Po'pay was considered a credible and respected provocateur by two dozen communities speaking six different languages and spread over a nearly 400-mile radius from Taos to the Hopi villages.